Explore UCD

 Approaches to Teaching and Learning:

 This module focuses on a weekly lecture to provide overviews of topics, with focus upon key historical trends, debates and events.
 The lectures use both secondary and primary sources.
-Autonomous learning is nurtured through required preparatory reading each week, and a formative and summative written assignment.
-Key research, writing and historiographic skills are explicitly incorporated into the module.
+Autonomous learning is nurtured through required preparatory reading each week, along with regular learning journals through the term and a final written assignment.
+Key research, writing and historiographical skills are explicitly incorporated into the module.

 Requirements, Exclusions and Recommendations